Trick or Treat? Letting your child go out on Halloween without you

 By Trace Ferguson

 Halloween can be a spooky and exciting time for children and parents alike.
 As kiddies grow into adolescents, it is almost a guarantee that they will want more independence than ever before.
 When they reach those prime tween-age years, they may get choosier with their costume or no longer want to go trick-or-treating with mom, dad and younger siblings.
-But, as a parent, how do you know when it is safe for them to trick-or-treat without you?
+But, as a parent, how do you know when it is safe to let your child trick-or-treat alone?

 Even though Halloween night is a holiday full of planned frights, we all know that the world can be scary 365 days a year.
 There is no reason Halloween should not be fun and exciting for all, but there are some measures that you can take to make sure your children stay safe when venturing out without you this year.